-Because of the platform, this virtual experience is focused on campers ages 11 through 18.
+Because of the platform, this virtual experience is focused on campers ages 11 through 18 (unless specified and determined differently by the event).
 In the future, we are looking to possibly broaden the scope and reach to accommodate our younger (9 and 10 year old) campers and families too.
 Many of you will ask why not 9 & 10 year olds.
 The main two reasons are 1) the scope of this venture kept getting bigger and bigger as we tried to meet all the different safety and anticipated program needs for each age group, so we just needed to make some decisions in the time existing time frame, and 2) this is so new that none of us nor anyone else we consulted had an inkling of how this would go, thus we needed decided to go with an older audience in order to learn and see how it goes and see what challenges were presented with the youngest campers.
 Again, we will learn a lot and perhaps have the bandwidth (no pun intended) to handle broader scope and the needs of younger campers.
 We know its not the answer that the 9 & 10 year olds want to hear and yet it seems the prudent thing to do right now.

-We are scheduling our online sessions (except for he North American Teen Camp*) from 9:00 a.m.
+We are scheduling our online sessions (except for the North American Teen Camp*) from 9:00 a.m.
 Eastern U.S. Standard Time (EST) until 12:00 p.m.
 EST, to accommodate all the time zones where campers from the above locations live.

 When it is 9:00 a.m.
 EST, it is: